 prof. danelle guthrie // fall 2010

-What if live/work space for artisans could share resources with a larger production facility in the same industry, offering a high level of specialized knowledge and creativity in return?
+Live/work space for artisans shares resources with a larger production facility in the same industry, offering a high level of specialized knowledge and creativity in return.

 In this ceramics fabrication center, a set of live/work dwellings for artisans front a shared outdoor courtyard while being nestled within a small-scale commercial fabrication space.

 Artisan workshops and the larger production facility share service and circulation corridors coming and going from a shared kiln room/cogeneration plant.
 Work areas are separated from a public access store/cafe and outdoor plaza by an iconic curved wall.